-When you’re concluding the different parts of your dissertation project, you will want to understand that the reader should be reading a snapshot of the different aspects that are contained in your research of the project and the key findings that were realized and identified.
+When you’re concluding the different parts of your dissertation project, keep in mind that the reader should be reading a snapshot of the different aspects contained in your research of the project and the key findings that were realized and identified.

-Where you will introduce the chapter to the readers and include such things as this chapter will review and summarize the dissertation research, identify the main methods used and discuss their implications in the study.
+Introduce the chapter to the reader – just as you have with the others (remember: signposts in your paper are good points of reference and help the reader) – and include such things as “…this chapter will review and summarize the dissertation research, identify the main methods used and discuss their implications in the study” or similar.
+Note that you shouldn’t copy this word-for-word, but it gives you an understanding.

 Problem Statement and Methodology